All Party Parliamentary Group

 - Men’s health (including male cancers), shorter life expectancy, infertility and workplace deaths

 - The challenges faced by the most marginalised men and boys in society (for instance, homeless men, boys in care and the high rate of male deaths in custody)

 - Male victims of violence, including sexual violence

-- The challenges faced by men as parents, particularly new fathers and separated fathers
+- The challenges faced by men as parents, particularly new fathers, separated fathers and shared parenting

 - Male victims and survivors of sexual abuse, rape, sexual exploitation, domestic abuse, forced marriage, honour-based crime, stalking and slavery